jasonatoledo/JEERS_Final_Project/README.md

  - Updated ML model to include missing feature.
  - accuracy improved to 39%

-3. Accuracy was still low after adding age to dataset
+3. Accuracy was still low after adding age to dataset.
+Used reset_index() method and old index appeared as a column in the data, which should not have been a feature
+ - Added drop=True to remove the old column with reset_index().
  - Separated women fighters from dataset and will run separately in next deliverable
+ - Accuracy increased to 46%

 ## Team Roles